-Futures and Options' Career Essentials is targeted to youth who have not yet acquired the skill level or age to be placed in internship positions.
-This career readiness program provides basic preparation for the work world as well as the opportunity for students to practice and improve their interpersonal, communication and office skills.
+Career Essentials is offered to middle and high school students who are interested in learning more about the work world.
+This career readiness program provides highly interactive group workshops with opportunities for students to practice and improve their interpersonal, communication, presentation, leadership and teamwork skills.
 The program also includes career exploration activities and field trips.
-Career exploration trips have included visits to PwC, Colgate-Palmolive Company and the Millenium Hilton Hotel.
+Career exploration trips have included visits to New York City companies such as PwC, Twitter, and Gap.

 Who Can Apply?

 Futures and Options offers two cohorts of Career Essentials, one for high school students and one for middle school students.
 Please click on the links below to find out about each of these cohorts.